The disturbing case of James Jordan - The Appalachian Trail Murderer

 The May 2019 Appalachian Trail attack and murder

 That evening, Jordan was “acting disturbed and unstable and was playing his guitar and singing.”
-Later that night, the four set up camp a few miles from where they first met him on a site in Wythe County, Virginia, near Mount Rogers National Recreation Area.
+Later that night, the four set up camp a few miles from where they first met him on a Wythe County, Virginia site near Mount Rogers National Recreation Area.
 Jordan appeared and began threatening the hikers in their shelters, saying that he was going to “pour gasoline on their tents and burn them to death.”
 At that point, the four hikers decided to relocate their camp.
 Jordan then confronted them with a knife.
 Two of the hikers ran north on the trail to escape.
 They called 911 at 2.30 am, saying that a man with a knife was chasing them.

 Jordan eventually gave up and returned to the campsite; he then began verbally abusing the other two hikers, a man and a woman.
 Jordan and 43-year-old Ronnie S. Sanchez Jr., of Oklahoma, started arguing.
 Sanchez started trying to phone 911 from his cell phone, and at this point, Jordan began stabbing him in the upper torso as the woman looked on.